bsmith89/blog/content/Education/python-lesson-balance.md

 However, this would entail modifying most or all of the lesson sections to focus on the new unified example.
 Is it worth expending the tens of hours required to implement it?
-Even then, I'm not convinced that the SWC lesson development model makes this kind of patch feasible.
+Even if it were implemented, I'm not convinced that the SWC lesson development model makes this kind of large-scale refactoring feasible.

 As an alternative to submitting a pull request,
 I'm hoping that I can convince a few instructors to try it out for themselves.